 - a.
 Schedule the matter for public hearing; or - b.
 Refer the matter to the City Administrator for further investigation by an independent investigator, in consultation with the City Attorney, prior to scheduling the matter; or - c.
 Not schedule the matter for public hearing. - 3.
 Censure matters set for public hearing must be scheduled at least 10 calendar days in advance of the hearing date to give the accused member adequate time to prepare a defense. - 4.
 The Rules Committee action approving scheduling of the item is subject to confirmation by the City Council at the next Council meeting.
 The City Clerk shall include an item on the next Council meeting agenda for a Council vote to confirm the scheduling of the censure hearing.
-If Council confirmation is scheduled on the same say as the hearing, the Council vote confirming scheduling shall occur first.

-- 5. The councilmember seeking censure of another councilmember is responsible for preparing and submitting to the City Clerk a censure resolution and report supporting censure, in time for publication with the 10-day agenda packet for the meeting at which the matter will be heard.
-The City Clerk shall, at least 10 calendar days before the hearing, deliver copies of the resolution, report and other agenda materials to the council office of the accused member, subject to execution of a proof of service. - 6.
-The accused member is responsible for preparing and submitting to the City Clerk for the agenda packet, reports, documents or other information opposing censure in time for the three (3) day supplemental agenda. - 7.
+H. Council confirmation is scheduled on the same say as the hearing, the Council vote confirming scheduling shall occur tirst. - 51.
+The councilmember seeking censure of another councilmember is responsible for preparing and submitting to the City Clerk a censure resolution and report supporting censure in time for publication with the 10-day agenda packet for the meeting at which the matter will be heard.
+The City Clerk shall, at least 10 calendar days before the hearing, deliver copies of the resolution, report and other agenda materials to the council office of the accused member, subject to execution of a proof of service. - 65.
+The accused member is responsible for preparing and submitting to the City Clerk for the agenda packet, reports, documents or other information opposing censure in time for the three (3) day supplemental agenda. - 76.
 At the hearing, the member of the Council subject to the censure proceeding shall have the opportunity to rebut the allegations in the censure resolution and to question any known accusers if they agree to be questioned.
 Notwithstanding the foregoing, identities of persons who provided statements or information in confidence shall remain confidential.
-The member subject to the charges may be represented and may have the representative speak or question on his or her behalf - 8.
-A decision to censure requires a two-thirds (2/3) vote of the Council: I) finding there is substantial evidence in the record to support the specific charges alleged, and 2) approving a censure resolution.
+This includes, but is not limited to persons who provided statements or information through a whistleblower program of the federal or state government or City of Oakland.
+The member subject to the charges may be represented and may have the representative speak or question on his or her behalf.

+87. A decision to censure requires five (5)a two thirds (2/3) votes of the Council adopting a resolution: 1) finding there is substantial evidence in the record to support the specific charges alleged, and 2) approving a censure-resolution.